Elliot Stabler: Development and casting

-For the role of Stabler, the finalists were Meloni, Tim Matheson, and John Slattery.
+Casting for the lead characters on Law & Order: Special Victims Unit occurred in spring 1999.
+Dick Wolf, along with officials from NBC and Studios USA, were at the final auditions for the two leads at Rockefeller Center.
+The last round had been narrowed down to six finalists.
+For the male lead – Stabler – Tim Matheson, John Slattery, and Meloni were being considered.
+For the female role – Benson – the finalists were Samantha Mathis, Reiko Aylesworth, and Mariska Hargitay.
 Meloni and Hargitay had auditioned in the final round together, and after the actors left, there was a moment of dead silence, after which Wolf blurted out, "Oh well.
 There's no doubt who we should choose – Hargitay and Meloni."
 The duo, who Wolf believed had the perfect chemistry from the first time he saw them together, were his first choice.
 Garth Ancier, head of NBC, agreed, and the rest of the panel assembled voiced their assent.

 In May 2009, after the show's tenth season, Hargitay and Meloni's contracts expired when they were reportedly making $375,000–$385,000 per episode.
 During negotiations in April for a new contract, the actors attempted to receive a percentage of the show's profits.
 It was rumored that NBC threatened to replace Hargitay and Meloni if they persisted in their demands.
 Two months later, however, it was officially reported that both their contracts had been renewed for two more years.